owncloud/ios-library/README.md

 ### Install Library
 #### 2.1.
 Information how to get the library
 You can get this code and compile with Xcode 5.
-In the repository there are the library project “OCCommunicationLib” and the example project “OCLibraryExample”.
-Open the “OCLibraryExample” you can see how use the library.
+In the repository it is not onlye the library project “OCCommunicationLib” but also the example project “OCLibraryExample”.
+Thanks to the “OCLibraryExample” you will see how to use the library.
 #### 2.2.
 Add library to your project
-To add the library of your project there are two ways:
+There are two ways of adding this library to your code:

 Method 1.
 Reference the headers and the library binary file (.a) directly.
 Method 2.
 Include the library project as a Subproject.